Skip to main content

 Use web-app when the repo's risk is user flow, browser behavior, and UI acceptance proof.

-Use generic when none of those specializations fit cleanly or when you want the base governed scaffold first.
+Use generic when none of those specializations fit cleanly or when you want the base manual-first governed scaffold first.